SpookyBlack29/casual/Item Guide.md

-## Casual RPG Item Guide by SpookyBlack
+## Casual RPG Item Guide created by SpookyBlack // updated by iFailz

 Korean Command for create: -ì¡°í•©